<<restoring to health>>

 Our spiritual condition is more important than physical wholeness

 ‘Our cross’ is not a sickness or situation we have to carry, as many believe.
-It is denying ourselves in order to follow Jesus daily (Mk 8:34).
+It is denying ourselves, accepting what will bring about the death or diminishing control of the old carnal self nature in order to follow Jesus daily (Mk 8:34).